-It has recently been announced that a new attempt to build a DAO with the same objectives is forthcoming and will perhaps give us the opportunity to see how the concept fares when it doesn't get exploited at launch.
+It has recently been announced that we will see an attempt to "resurrect" The DAO.
+A new attempt to build a DAO with the same objectives is forthcoming and will perhaps give us the opportunity to see how the concept fares when it doesn't get exploited at launch.